armanTakmazyan/elastic-web-crawler/README.md

 };

 ```
-Also you can use it in Nodejs.
+Additionally, you can use it in Node.js.

 ```typescript
 const ElasticWebCrawler = require('elastic-web-crawler');